-(YOUR CENTER NAME) provides Special Education mediation, facilitations and training at no cost for __________Count(y)ies' schools and residents through the Special Education Mediation Program (SEMS).
+(UPCAP) provides Special Education mediation, facilitations, and training at no cost for Delta, Baraga, Dickinson, Gogebic, Houghton, Iron, Keweenaw, Menominee, Ontonagon, Schoolcraft Count(y)ies' schools and residents through the Special Education Mediation Program (SEMS).
 These services are federally funded through the Individuals with Disabilities Education Act and paid for by a grant from the Michigan Office of Special Education.

 SEMS provides services in the earliest stages of intervention and educational planning and beyond: